john00123/udacity-ip-003/README.md

 ### Developer notes:

 - In the last try the program shows a hint to the user for the word.
 - To run this test run  ``` fill-in-the-blanks.py  ``` file in terminal if using Mac or any batch application using pything.
+- Once there are no more tries the application will exit and user is required to trigger the application again.
+- If not difficulty has been selected, a default difficulty will be selected on the users, behalf.
+- ```This version is for reviewing purposes only``` so the questions have the answers included.